zxy6993/zxy6993.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I received the B.E. degree in `Measurement and Control Technology and Instrumentation` from [Southeast University](https://www.seu.edu.cn/), Nanjing, China, in 2022.
-I am currently working toward the Ph.D. degree in `Instrument Science and Technology (Robotics)` with Southeast University, Nanjing.
+I received the B.E. degree in `Measurement and Control Technology and Instrumentation` from [Southeast University](https://www.seu.edu.cn/), Nanjing, China, in 2022, under the supervision of Prof. Huijun Li.
+I am currently working toward the Ph.D. degree in `Instrument Science and Technology (Robotics)` with Southeast University, under the supervision of Prof. Huijun Li and Prof. Aiguo Song.

 My research interests include
 - `Human-Robot Interaction (HRI)`